Mastercamp-2024-Team-5/Pari-ci/README.md

-# Citymapper
+# Pari'ci

-Citymapper is an application designed to optimize travel times within the Parisian transport network.
+Pari'ci is an application designed to optimize travel times within the Parisian transport network.
 By optimizing travel times, the application helps reduce the carbon footprint associated with daily commutes.

 ## TODO